Quick Upload It! (QUI!)

 And each uploaded page will appear in Search Engine HQ's various reports.

 Page files that you upload via QUI! bypass Analyze It! and Preview It!.
 QUI! does not do error-checking.
-It does not report on any referenced files that you may need to upload, and these pages do not appear in SE HQ.
+It does not report on any referenced files that you may need to upload.

 Therefore, we recommend that you use QUI! to re-upload existing pages, and to upload only those pages that don't need SEO analysis.